Federal Emergency Grant Timelines

 The three federal programs above provide allocations to Title I-A eligible LEAs.
 Allocations and other resources for all programs to support LEA planning are available below.*Includes 12-month Tydings Period.

 OSSE has provided equivalent allocations for LEAs not eligible for funding from CARES and ESSER II.
 LEAs not eligible for subgrants under CARES, received equivalent funding through SOAR.
 For ESSER II, equivalent funding is being provided through SOAR for adult and early childhood LEAs; non-Title K-12 LEAs will have a separate ESSER II Equivalent application that will follow the timelines above for ESSER II.

 - LEA Allocations

 - LEA communication

-More information on CARES-GEER can be found on the US Department of Education’s website.
+More information on the GEER program can be found on the US Department of Education’s GEER webpage.

 Emergency Assistance to Non-Public Schools (EANS) Program

 DC’s $5,312,618 EANS award will provide support and assistance to eligible non-public schools to safely reopen schools, measure and effectively address learning loss, and take other actions to mitigate the impact of COVID-19 on the students and families who depend on our K-12 schools.
 More information is available on OSSE’s EANs webpage and on the US Department of Education’s EANS webpage.
 DC expects to receive a second ARP EANs award.